UniversalGUI/IICL/README.md

 ###Commands

     -about
-      The Infinite Improbability Command Line is a command line interface (CLI) that performs basic functions and is used as an example program for UGUI to create a GUI for.
-      IICL is created in Python by Hai Nguyen.
+      The Infinite Improbability Command Line is a command line interface (CLI) that functions as an example program for UGUI to create a GUI for. http://UGUI.io IICL is created in Python by David Ragsdale, Hai Nguyen, and Jared Wilcurt.

     /?
     These are the common commands for IICL:
-      -about               Gives information about IICL and credits -quote "file.txt"    Appends one Douglas Adams quote to the text file followed by two returns.
+      -about               Gives information about IICL and credits -constellation [X]   Accepts orion, ursaminor, aries, and virgo -quotation           Echoes back one Douglas Adams Quote -quote "file.txt"    Appends one Douglas Adams quote to the text file followed by two returns.
-      -constellation [X]   Accepts orion, ursaminor, aries, and virgo -random X            Produces X number of random charachters max of 11 -scramble "asdf"     Scrambles the text entered into a random order -quote               Echoes back one Douglas Adams Quote -help                Shows this message
+      -random X            Produces X number of random charachters max of 11 -scramble "asdf"     Scrambles the text entered into a random order -help                Shows this message
       /?
 Shows this message